4ndronicus/displayDict/README.md

 This class can output the values as found in the results of a "scan" operation on a dynamodb table.

 ## Known Issues ##
 1. The data is a list of dictionaries.
 In each dictionary is a set of key/value pairs.
-This module does not handle values that are dictionaries.
-String, boolean, and integer values are supported.
+If the value is a list, the values in the list must be of type string, integer, or boolean.
+Additional levels of lists and dictionaries are not supported.

 ## Required Modules ##
 None. :)